mozilla/activate.mozilla.community/_pages/developer-engagement/webvr-camp.md

 ## Contact

 Want to find out more about the A-Frame community?
-Ping us on the A-Frame Slack Channel or Tweet at us [@aframevr](https://twitter.com/aframevr).
-Visit the A-Frame community page (https://aframe.io/community/) for more details.
+Ping us on the [A-Frame Slack channel](https://aframevr-slack.herokuapp.com/) or Tweet at us [@aframevr](https://twitter.com/aframevr).
+Visit the [A-Frame community page](https://aframe.io/community/) for more details.